synsoft-global/NODE-ChatServerAndClient/README.md

 NODE-ChatServerAndClient
 ========================

+Introduction:

+This is a basic chat server implemented using Node.js and MySql on server side.
+The chat client has also been implemented using Node.js.
+Any other technology like iOS, etc can also be used to make a similar client maybe for other devices.

+Installation:

 1) First install Node.js.
 Link: http://nodejs.org/download/
+And then install MySQL Workbench.
+After installation run ChatServerDB.sql file in MYSQl.
+After run script chatserver database is created.

 2) Now open node.js command prompt and install socket.io using following command... npm install socket.io